filecoin-project/lotus/documentation/misc/Update_Dependencies_Lotus.md

 👉 Example of a [PR updating Filecoin-FFI](https://github.com/filecoin-project/lotus/pull/11431)

 👉 If you need to create a Filecoin-FFI release, you can follow [the release process](https://github.com/filecoin-project/filecoin-ffi?tab=readme-ov-file#release-process).

-## Updating Ref-FVM

-1. The Ref-FVM dependency is updated through Filecoin-FFI.
-So, if you need to update Ref-FVM, you would need create a Filecoin-FFI PR similar to this: [PR updating Ref-FVM in Filecoin-FFI](https://github.com/filecoin-project/filecoin-ffi/pull/447)

-2. After the PR has been merged you would need to create a [new Filecoin-FFI release](https://github.com/filecoin-project/filecoin-ffi?tab=readme-ov-file#release-process).

-3. After the Filecoin-FFI release is out, you can follow the process outlined in [Filecoin-FFI](#updating-filecoin-ffi).

 ## Updating Go-State-Types